 Although TMD is not life-threatening, it can detriment quality of life.
 This is because the symptoms can become chronic and difficult to manage.
 TMD is very common.
 This affects 20-30% of the adult population.
 Usually, people affected by TMD are between 20 and 40 years of age.
 It is more common in females than males.
 TMD is the second most frequent cause of orofacial pain after dental pain (e.g. toothache).

 - Pain or tenderness in the face, jaw joint area, neck and shoulders, and in or around the ear when chewing, speaking, or opening the mouth wide

 - Limited ability to open the mouth very wide

 - Jaws that get “stuck” or “lock” in the open- or closed-mouth position

-- Clicking, popping, or grating sounds in the jaw joint when opening or closing the mouth (which may or may not be accompanied by pain) or chewing
+- Clicking, popping, or grating sounds in the jaw joint when opening or closing the mouth.
+This may or may not be accompanied by pain or chewing.

 - A tired feeling in the face

 - Difficulty chewing or a sudden uncomfortable bite – as if the upper and lower teeth are not fitting together properly